sympy/sympy/doc/src/explanation/best-practices.md

   0.8414709848078965
   ```

+  Even when using NumPy, `math` should be avoided.
+NumPy functions are faster
+  than their `math` equivalents, support a larger range of numerical dtypes,
+  and can operate on arrays of values, whereas `math` functions can only
+  operate on a single scalar at a time.

-- **Passing SymPy expressions to a NumPy function.** You should not pass a
+- **Don't pass SymPy expressions to a NumPy function.** You should not pass a
   SymPy expression to a NumPy function.
 This includes anything in the `numpy`
   or `scipy` namespaces, as well as most functions from other Python libraries
   such as `matplotlib`.
 These functions are only designed to work with NumPy
   arrays with numeric values.

-- **Passing SymPy expressions to a lambdified function.** Similar to the
+- **Don't pass SymPy expressions to a lambdified function.** Similar to the
   previous point, you should not pass SymPy expressions to a function created
   with `lambdify`.
 In effect, the functions returned by `lambdify` *are* NumPy
   functions, so the situation here is exactly the same.
 It is possible that in